juacker/netdata-multi-agent/README.md

 # Multi-Agent configuration for Netdata

 Multi agent netdata configuration.
-This setup places children in one space and parent in another space.
+This setup can place children and parent in different spaces, as needed.
 As children are streaming to parent, the three of them will be available at the parent's space.

 ## Setup